ptoribi/lightning/README.md

 The value should be `0` or `1`  and will be kept until the next `lightning update`.

 The default value for `REMOTE` is `0`

+## sysctl customisation

+Customisation for the sysctl.conf files inside the containers is provided by `/usr/local/lightning/sysctl-router.conf` for *router* containers and `/usr/local/lightning/sysctl-host.conf` for *host* containers.
+These files provide a way to define the *default*  values of specific variables.
+Manipulation is still handled by `lightning`.